BushLife - A Guide to Snowmobiling

 Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

-We were shuttled by bus to a little off-grid log cabin halfway up the mountain, where we suited up in snowmobiling gear to go sledding.
-After a simple and quick gear up, off we were to tour the upper half of those very high mountains.
+We were shuttled to a little off-grid log cabin halfway up the mountain, where we suited up in snowmobile suits and other riding apparel to go sledding.
+After a quick gear up, we hit the powder halfway up those very high mountains.
 This new adventure had spectacular scenery for our first snowmobiling journey!

 Heads Up: It’s a Short Snowmobiling Season